poudelprakash/poudelprakash.github.io/_posts/2016-08-19-guake-like-dropdown-terminal-in-mac.md

 Following are the steps you need to follow:

-### goto iterm2 preference
+### Go to iterm2 preference
 Assuming you are now running iterm2; on the top left you will see iterm2 written just beside apple logo, click there and go to preference.

-### click on keys tab
+### Click on keys tab

+### Create a dedicated hotkey window
-On keys tab, on the bottom left you will see hot key options.
+On the bottom of this window you will see a botton that says `create a dedicated hotkey window`.

-### toggle hotkey option
-You need to select checkbox that says "show/hide iterm2 with a system-wide hotkey" to toggle hotkey.
-Toggling hotkey option will automatically create you a profile named "Hotkey Window".
+Click on that and you will see a new window where you can configure hotkey(shortcut) for dropdown terminal.

-## Assign hotkey
+### Assign hotkey
+(On a newly opened window)<br>
-click on input box on the side of HotKey and then click the combination you want to assign to open iterm2.
+Click on input box on the side of HotKey and then click the combination you want to assign to open iterm2.
 My combination is `CRTL-~`.

+That's it, now you can open drop down terminal with shortcut you assigned in last step.
+In my case it is `CRTL+~`.

+Did this work for you?
+Please leave your comments below.

 References: